thompson42/pyspark-dse-cookbook/README.md

   1000
 ```

-Note that due to parallelism (job spreading across 2x cores) the job now only takes about 1 minute to run!
+Note that due to parallelism (the job spreading in parallel across 2x cores) the job now only takes about 1 minute to run.

 #### Introduction to the Spark Application UI